GNN-DIP: Neural Corridor Selection for Decomposition-Based Motion Planning: Decomposition-Informed Planner

 \subsection{Phase 1: $k$-Shortest Corridor Search}

 Phase~1 applies Yen's algorithm~\cite{yen1971finding} to find $k$ shortest paths in $G$ from the start cell $c_s$ to the goal cell $c_g$, using edge weights $w_\text{GNN}$ when available and centroid distances $d(\cdot, \cdot)$ otherwise.
-Each corridor is evaluated using the Funnel algorithm (2D) or portal-face sampling with layered-graph DP (3D).

-The best solution from Phase~1 provides an initial cost bound $c_\text{best}^{(1)}$ that seeds the refinement in Phase~2.
+Each corridor is evaluated using the Funnel algorithm (2D) or portal-face sampling with layered-graph DP (3D); the best solution provides an initial cost bound $c_\text{best}^{(1)}$ that seeds Phase~2.